Product has been added to the cart.

 Loudness of Audio for Hearing Loss

-The decibel reading of the phone’s earpiece was 78.9, which is perhaps just a little louder than an average smartphone.
-On the other hand, the decibel reading of the speakerphone during a test conversation was 99.2; this is quite modest and probably not as loud as some seniors would prefer.
+The decibel reading of the phone’s earpiece was 87.4 dB, a sliver louder than the RAZ Memory Cell Phone.
+On the other hand, the decibel reading of the speakerphone is 106.8 dB; this is reasonable but quite modest compared to the RAZ Memory Cell Phone, which is extra loud at 125.6 dB.

 Clarity and Contrast for Vision Loss